US plays down China sanctions over Taiwan arms

 "Taiwan's security is central to stability in the Indo-Pacific region," Cooper said, adding that China has long understood that the United States will keep selling arms to Taiwan.

-"The provocations that are coming from Beijing - the bullying behavior, as one may assess - that is where the provocateurs lie, not with Taiwan maintaining its own self-defence," he said.
+"The provocations that are coming from Beijing - the bullying behaviour, as one may assess - that is where the provocateurs lie, not with Taiwan maintaining its own self-defence," he said.

 "If anything, we are making sure that Taiwan is not bullied or overcome by Beijing."